 The diocese was re-established recently in 1996.

-The museum was a joint effort by the bishops of these two dioceses to present the history and the work of the Church of Arsinoe.
+The museum was constructed by the bishops of these two dioceses to present the history and the work of the Church of Arsinoe.
 The museum houses a collection of more than 60 icons dating from the 13th to the 19th century.
-Also on display, there are wood carvings, metal artworks, sacerdotal vestments, embroideries and several manuscripts sating back to 1551.
+Also on display, there are wood carvings, metal artworks, sacerdotal vestments, embroideries and several manuscripts dating back to 1551.

 The grounds of the museum feature an olive press and several stone features representing various saints.